Kevinjoythomas/Stroke-Prediction-Pipeline/README.md

 # 🧠 Stroke Prediction Pipeline 🚀 | MLOps at Scale

-Welcome to the **Stroke Prediction Pipeline** project!
-This project covers all stages of the ML lifecycle – from data ingestion to model serving in a production-ready pipeline.
-With CI/CD automation, MLFlow tracking, and DVC pipeline orchestration, this repository demonstrates an end-to-end MLOps framework designed to tackle real-world machine learning challenges efficiently.
+Welcome to the Stroke Prediction Pipeline project!
+This project covers all stages of the ML lifecycle—from data ingestion to model serving in a production-ready pipeline.
+With CI/CD automation, MLFlow tracking, and DVC pipeline orchestration, this repository demonstrates an end-to-end MLOps framework designed to efficiently tackle real-world machine learning challenges.

 ## 🔍 Overview
 This project builds a **logistic regression model** to predict the likelihood of stroke based on a dataset.
 With a modular pipeline architecture and MLFlow tracking, it captures the complete process of building, training, evaluating, and deploying the model.
 Data is pulled directly from **AWS S3**, and the model is served on a **Flask server** hosted on **AWS EC2**.

-### 🌐 Live Model Endpoint:
+## 🌐 Live Model Endpoint:
 [Stroke Prediction Site](http://ec2-13-60-233-133.eu-north-1.compute.amazonaws.com:5000/)

 ![Website](https://github.com/Kevinjoythomas/Stroke-Prediction-Pipeline/blob/main/website.png)